tianhanguan/Applied-Statistics/README.md

+# Final project for CHL7001H Y1 - Directed reading in biostatistics

-# Association between screen time and depression: a population-based study using the 2011-2012 national health and nutrition examination sample
+## Association between screen time and depression: a population-based study using the 2011-2012 national health and nutrition examination sample

 Section 1.
 Study population, Sampling frame and Stratification, Sampling design, Sample weight and oversampling